sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 [More information on the `hws` command](../troubleshooting/cli.md)

 ### Hostname Resolution

-By default, the *Hardware Sentry Agent* resolves the `hostname` value to a Fully Qualified Domain Name (FQDN) value which goes then in the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) attribute `host.name`.
-You can disable the hostname resolution by setting the `resolveHostnameToFqdn` property to `false`:
+By default, **${project.name}** resolves the `hostname` of the target to a Fully Qualified Domain Name (FQDN) and displays this value in the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) attribute `host.name`.
+To display the configured hostname instead, set `resolveHostnameToFqdn` to `false`:

 ```yaml
 resolveHostnameToFqdn: false